nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ## Economics Glossary

 ### Base Issuance
-### Base Inssuance
-Base Issuance is the basic CKByte issuance with a fixed and decreasing schedule.
+Base issuance is the basic CKByte issuance with a fixed and decreasing schedule.
 Base issuance is awarded to miners as incentives to protect the network and also as an indirect token distribution method.

 Base issuance is limited to a finite total supply 33.6G (33.6 billion) CKBytes.